apache/spark/docs/mllib-linear-methods.md

 {% endhighlight %}

 Then we make input streams for training and testing data.
-We assume a Streaming Context `ssc` has already been created, see [Spark Streaming Programming Guide](streaming-programming-guide.html#initializing) for more info.
-For this example, we use labeled points in training and testing streams, but in practice you will likely want to use unlabeled Vectors for test data.
+We assume a StreamingContext `ssc` has already been created, see [Spark Streaming Programming Guide](streaming-programming-guide.html#initializing) for more info.
+For this example, we use labeled points in training and testing streams, but in practice you will likely want to use unlabeled vectors for test data.

 {% highlight scala %}